NetLogo/Vid-Extension/README.md

 ### `vid:camera-select`

-Prompts the user to select a camera as video source
+Prompts the user to select a camera as video source.
+This command does not error if the user cancels.
+Use `vid:status` to see if a user selected a camera.

 Example:
 ```NetLogo